 Use in The Field

-The application has been in use for several months, and has been embraced by District 3.
-This is a continuing process, but seems to be going well.
+The application has been in use since 2017, and has been embraced by District 3.
+It has enabled District 3 to represent their membership more effectively.
 When we asked for comment, Assistant VP Nick Hawkins responded: “Union Built PC’s Grievance Manager is changing the way we do business in District 3 and enabling us to better serve our members.
 I can’t express how wonderful their staff has been in designing a program that is custom built for the specific needs of our District.”